mjkim1001/SC22/README.md

 Representative Projects:

-1. Developed a numerical weather prediction model using a large-scale data decomposition technique, such as matrix factorization.
+1. Developed a numerical weather prediction model using a large-scale data-driven approach.
 2. Implemented least squares polynomial approximation to model the diameter of blood vessels and average blood velocity in aneurysms.
 3. Investigated operator approximation techniques in the Sturm-Liouville eigenbasis.